MarchandMD/productionBlogApp/notes_redCarpet.md

 Would that be possible?
 Would there be any issues with scope?

 I mean, there's only one way really, to learn.

+Ok, so, it's sort of working.
+But what seems to be the problem?

+Well, the HTML tags are being rendered into the view.
+And that's not what I want.

+So I still have to do some more research within the documentatino.